zacherikson/jwt-pizza-service/README.md

 1. Reveals config `server: Express`
 1. If you use the same name for creating a franchise it will leak the SQL error
 1. Returns code stack with error
+1. Docs page has the demo data user's email and password